betaflight/betaflight/docs/development/Development.md

 ```

 This will build a set of executable files in the `obj/test` folder, one for each `*_unittest.cc` file.
+It will stop after first compile/build error.
+If you want it to continue with the next test module you can use `make -k test`.

 After they have been executed by the make invocation, you can still run them on the command line to execute the tests and to see the test report.
 Test reports will also be produced in form of junit XML files, if tests are built and run with the "junittest" goal.
 Junit report files are saved in obj/test directory and has the following  naming pattern test_name_results.xml, for example: obj/test/battery_unittest_results.xml